 Day 7 – Rome Tramways

-Day 8 – Rome at Leisure and the Railway Museum
+Day 8 – Rome at Leisure & the Railway Museum

 According to legend Romulus founded Rome in 753 BC.
 However archaeological evidence shows human occupation from at least 5,000 years meaning Rome is one of the most continually occupied cities in the world.
 We enjoy a free day to explore Rome further; alternatively the tour leader will lead an optional excursion to the Rome Porta San Paolo Railway Park Museum.